m3047/rkvdns_examples/fleet-management/README.md

 `HEALTH_VALUE` can be set to one of the following:

 * a string literal      The string literal will be expected for all RKVDNS instances.
-* `Fanout_FQDN`         The value should be the (lowercased) fanout instance name.
+* `Fanout_FQDN`         The value should be the (lowercased) fanout instance name. (default)
 * `No_Check`            Don't check the value, a successful read is all that is expected.

 `Fanout_FQDN` and `No_Check` are singletons.